soramanew/wfinfo-linux/README.md

 > [!TIP]
 > Scripts require the `fish` shell.
 If not using `fish`, just look into the files and translate them to your shell.

 Start the program via the `run.sh` script in the base directory.
-The program will monitor the Warframe `EE.log` file and trigger when it detects a reward screen.
+The program will monitor Warframe's `EE.log` file and trigger when it detects a reward screen.
 As Warframe stores its logs in a buffer and only outputs to the log file when the buffer is full, the auto detection may be inconsistent.